rugbyprof/3013-Algorithms/Lectures/Hashing/hash_functions.md

 ### Discussion

-This example demonstrates that choosing a table size \(m\) that is a simple round number (especially one that might commonly be a factor of keys) can lead to poor distribution of keys.
-It highlights the significance of selecting a prime number for \(m\), ideally one that does not closely follow the form \(2^n\) or \(2^n - 1\), to help ensure a more uniform distribution of keys across all available slots in the hash table, regardless of any patterns in the data.
+This example demonstrates that choosing a table size $(m)$ that is a simple round number (especially one that might commonly be a factor of keys) can lead to poor distribution of keys.
+It highlights the significance of selecting a prime number for $(m)$, ideally one that does not closely follow the form $(2^n)$ or $(2^n - 1)$, to help ensure a more uniform distribution of keys across all available slots in the hash table, regardless of any patterns in the data.

 ### Conclusion